-REQUIREMENT(S) DETAILS DATE/TIME DUE Student Teacher Information Form Appendix 1.
+RF EQUIREMENT(S) DETAILS DATE/TIME DUE Student Teacher□ InformationForm Appendix 1.
 Please complete to the best of your knowledge.
 If a room number changes please inform me.
-First week of classes Statement of Expectations Appendix 2: Written plan for student teaching experience including: schedules, duties, specific subject areas, lesson formats, groupings, evaluation plan, etc. Second week of classes Weekly Reflection Appendix 3: Focus of your reflections should be on the InTASC Standards.
+First week of classes □ Statement of Expectations Appendix 2: Written plan for student teaching experience including: schedules, duties, specific subject areas, lesson formats, groupings, evaluation plan, etc. Second week of classes Weekly Reflection Appendix 3: Focus of your reflections should be on the InTASC Standards.
 1-2 standards should be identified and addressed in each reflection in addition to addressing: what were your successes, challenges, what would you do differently, etc. Examples of student reflections are posted on D2L.
 These should be at least a page in length.
-Sunday @ midnight, uploaded to D2L (Reflection Week # Last name) Weekly Lesson Plans Appendix 3: These lesson plans need to be an outline format addressing: What, Why, How and Assessment.
-A template is provided on D2L Sunday @ midnight, uploaded to D2L ( LP Week # Last name ) Review CT Evaluation Form Sit down with your cooperating teacher and look through the evaluation form.
+Sunday @ midnight, uploaded to D2L (Reflection Week # Last name) Weekly Lesson Plans • Review CT Evaluation Form Sit down with your cooperating teacher and look through the evaluation form.
 Ask CT to highlight areas where you have strengths and areas for improvement 5 th week of placement Observations Pre-observation Send a copy of your lesson plan including handouts, presentations, etc. at least 24 hours prior to delivery of the lesson.
 Fill in how you will address each Teacher Standard during the lesson (see template on D2L) 4 /semester (2 each quarter if 2 placements) Lesson plans Appendix 4: Use the School of Education lesson plan template 4 / semester Reflection Submit a 1-2 paragraph reflection on your thoughts regarding the lesson (i.e. what went well, how could you improve, etc.) 4 / semester, due one week after observation Post observation conference

 A post observation conference will be held within 48 hours of the delivery of the lesson via skype, google hangout or email.
 See post observation reflection paragraph.
 4 / semester, due within 48 hours of each lesson Supervisor Evaluation Appendix 5: Formative assessments will be provided 2 days following video reflection submission 4 / semester First classroom visit Will contact CT first week.
 Learn the context for learning (i.e. school culture and student background, IEP/504 students, student/faculty names, school policies).
 Second week of classes Summative evaluations Your cooperating teacher should submit a summative evaluation within 1 week of the end of your student teaching.
-Please ask your CT for a preliminary evaluation to upload to your portfolio prior to the final seminar class on May 18.
+Please ask your CT for a preliminary evaluation to upload to your portfolio prior to the final seminar class on May 12.
 See student handbook for the evaluation template.
-Within 1 week of the end of your student teaching, original mailed to the Office of Field Experiences Portfolio Allow for access as soon as possible Items to be added (revise Teaching Philosophy, Credentials, Evaluations, Student teaching assignment) Dec 14
+Within 1 week of the end of your student teaching, original mailed to the Office of Field Experiences Portfolio Allow for access as soon as possible Items to be added (revise Teaching Philosophy, Credentials, Evaluations, Student teaching assignment) May 12